 Even in the cases in which all the relevant heavy fields stay heavy when the symmetry is exact, the high- and low-scale predictions can differ.
-Let us consider for definiteness a type-I see-saw Lagrangian (with an arbitrary number of singlet neutrinos) and assume that the singlet neutrinos are non-singular in the limit in which the flavour symmetry is exact.
-It turns out that there is a precise condition under which the high- and low-scale predictions of the flavour symmetry are equivalent: this is the case if and only if the vectorlike part\footnote{By vectorllike part, we mean the maximal subrepresentation that is vectorlike, i.e.\ made of real representations, pairs of complex conjugated representations, or pairs of equivalent pseudoreal representations.} of the representation on the lepton doublets is contained in the representation on the neutrino singlets.
+Consider for definiteness a type-I see-saw Lagrangian (with an arbitrary number of singlet neutrinos) and assume that the singlet neutrinos are non-singular in the limit in which the flavour symmetry is exact.
+It turns out that there is a precise condition under which the high- and low-scale predictions of the flavour symmetry are equivalent: this is the case if and only if the vectorlike part\footnote{By vectorlike part, we mean the maximal subrepresentation that is vectorlike, i.e.\ made of real representations, pairs of complex conjugated representations, or pairs of equivalent pseudoreal representations.} of the representation on the lepton doublets is contained in the representation on the neutrino singlets.

-Let us consider the two above possibilities in turn.
-First, let us consider the case in which the mass of some of the high-scale fields vanishes when the symmetry is exact, in the context of type-I see-saw.
+We consider the two above possibilities in turn.
+We start from the case in which the mass of some of the high-scale fields vanishes when the symmetry is exact, in the context of type-I see-saw.
 The possible equivalence of the high- and low-scale approaches in the symmetric limit can still be investigated when the limit $m_\nu(\phi)$ for $\phi\to 0$ exists and is finite.\footnote{In some cases, the analysis can be extended to the cases in which the limit diverges, by normalising the neutrino mass matrix to the largest entry when taking the limit.} In some cases, the two descriptions can still be equivalent.
 Consider for example U(1) see-saw models in which the flavons have charges with definite sign, negative, for example, and the leptons have non-negative charges.
-Let us also invoke supersymmetry to prevent a positively charged flavon to be mimicked by a conjugated flavon.
-In such a case, the high- and low-scale descriptions are equivalent in the symmetric limit, independent of whether some of the right-handed neutrinos is massless or not in that limit.
-Consider for example, in the case of a single flavon with VEV $\theta$ (in terms of the cut-off scale) with charge -1 and let $q^l_i\geq 0$, $q^{\nu^c}_i \geq 0$ be the lepton doublet and singlet neutrino charges, $i=1,2,3$.
+We also invoke supersymmetry to prevent a positively charged flavon to be mimicked by a conjugated flavon.
+In such a case, the high- and low-scale descriptions are equivalent in the symmetric limit, independent of whether some of the right-handed neutrinos are massless or not in that limit.
+Consider for example the case of a single flavon with VEV $\theta$ (in terms of the cut-off scale) with charge -1 and let $q^l_i\geq 0$, $q^{\nu^c}_i \geq 0$ be the lepton doublet and singlet neutrino charges, $i=1,2,3$.
 Then in the broken phase, the low-scale flavour theory predicts

 where $c$ is a generic, unknown $3\times 3$ (dimensionful) matrix.
 In the high scale theory, we have instead $(m_D)_{ij} = (c_D)_{ij} \theta^{q^{\nu^c}_i+q^l_j}$, $M_{ij} = C_{ij} \theta^{q^{\nu^c}_i+q^{\nu^c}_j}$ for the Dirac and singlet Majorana mass matrices respectively.
 Therefore, the light neutrino mass matrix is